NomoAl/Unity-AR-Indoor-Navigation-APP/README.md

 4.Build and Run the completed work at Unity and download it to the mobile phone.

-5.Run the App at mobile.
-In this part, i will show both the simulation result at Unity and real App test result.
+5.Run the Localisation and Navigation App at mobile phone.